python-pillow/Pillow/docs/reference/open_files.rst

          ...  # image operations here.

-The lifecycle of a single frame image is relatively simple.
+The lifecycle of a single-frame image is relatively simple.
 The file must remain open until the ``load()`` or ``close()`` function is called.